Key Steps from Legacy Insurance Systems to Insurtech Platforms

 Â

-This underscores the importance of modernization in addressing fundamental issues impacting accuracy and customer satisfaction.Â
+This highlights the importance of modernization in addressing fundamental issues that impact accuracy and customer satisfaction.Â

 Â